RudeCanine/Vision-blur/README.md

 # Vision Blur

-**Vision Blur** is a module for Foundry Virtual Tabletop, meant to help obscure token vision past a set range.
+**Vision Blur** is a module for Foundry Virtual Tabletop, designed to help obscure token vision past a set range.

 ## Features

 - This module offers a friendly option for gamemasters and players who are interested in limiting the amount of information available on the map, with limited customizability.
-- Configurable and global blur strength and range.
+- Featuring configurable and global blur strength and range.
 - Toggleable GM Setting.
-- **Scene-specific configurations** allowing gamemasters to override range and strength, or completely disable the blur via the native Scene Configuration tab..
+- **Scene-specific configurations** allowing gamemasters to override range and strength, or completely disable the blur via the native Scene Configuration tab.
-- Now with "limit to darkvision" functionality
+- Now with "limit to darkvision" functionality.

 ## Installation